Articles + Updates

 — H&R Annual Report: 2024-25

-There’s no need to check your rewards points — nobody visits more hotels and restaurants in the Sunshine State than inspectors from H&R. During the last fiscal year, its inspectors visited nearly 180,000 public food service and lodging establishments to ensure compliance with state laws.
+There’s no need to check your rewards points — nobody visits more hotels and restaurants in the Sunshine State than inspectors from H&R. During the last fiscal year, its inspectors made nearly 180,000 visits to public food service and lodging establishments to ensure compliance with state laws.

-Amid loud industry chatter about the current difficulties of launching and maintaining restaurants and bars, the state’s data provides an interesting perspective.
+Amid industry chatter about the current difficulties of launching and maintaining restaurants and bars, the state’s data directly reflects how many establishments have opened or closed over the year.
 The number of food licensees grew from 64,544 to 66,642 over the last fiscal year that ended on June 30, 2025 .
 As of October 26, 2025, that number has crept up to 67,545.
 Ten years ago, there were just over 51,000 such licenses reflected in the state’s records.

 More recent data also shows a net growth of 812 food licenses over the first three months of FY 25-26 (July through September).
 This glimmer of hope is supported by a modest growth in plan review submissions, a key step towards opening for many new eateries, over the last fiscal year.